monhacks/emerald-battle-revolution/README.md

 For more information about the pokeemerald-expanded project, please check out their [github repository](https://github.com/rh-hideout/pokeemerald-expansion).

-### Sandbox Mode
+### Quick Start

-When starting the game, you may choose to be transferred to the battle frontier with the story completed up to becoming the champion.
+When starting the game you will be given $500,000 and a Volcarona for ingame battling and Flame Body, as well as a Smeargle for using HMs (Waterfall, Dive, Surf, Fly).
+You will spawn outside the Battle Tower, with the story completed up to becoming the champion.

-You will be given $300,000 to start the game, as well as a Swampert and Talonflame for using important HMs such as Fly, Surf, Waterfall, etc.
+### Battl

+All essential items can be purchased from the Battle Frontier Underground, for which the closest entrance is immediately South of the Battle Tower Entrance.

 All TMs / HMs / Key Items can be purchased in the Battle Frontier Underground.

 ### Battle Frontier Underground

 The Battle Frontier Underground is a new underground shopping area in the Battle Frontier, which allows the players to buy pretty much anything you could need for making a competitive team.

 This includes, but is not limited to:

-#### Top Row

-* Elevator to Battle Dome

-* Legendary Pokémon Shop (Purchase unobtainable legendaries for $12,000)
+* Legendary Pokémon Shop
-* Legendary Forme-Changing Item Shop (Both Key Items and Held Items)
+* Legendary Forme-Changing Item Shop

 * Pokémon Day Care, containing the following:
   * Pokémon Breeder (Purchase any level 1 first evolution for $4,000)